rajkbess/hackathon/README.md

 There are three ways of setting up the network:

-* Run all nodes and their webservers in one JVM from IntelliJ
+* Using the Node Driver (i.e. running all the nodes and their webservers in one JVM from IntelliJ)
 * Run all nodes in their separate JVMs
 * In the cloud

+It is recommended to use the first option because:

+* It is the fastest
-It is recommended to use the first option because it is the fastest, the least resource-intensive, it allows you to debug into the running nodes during development, and it automates the process of adding the nodes to the business network and adding the Barclays trades to the ledger.
+* It is the least resource-intensive
+* It allows you to debug into the running nodes during development
+* It automates the process of adding the nodes to the business network and writing all the trades described in DerivHack Use-Case One to the ledger

 Because the network is large (10 nodes), the second option may fail with an out-of-memory error.

-### Run all nodes and their webservers in one JVM from IntelliJ
+### Using the Node Driver (running all the nodes and their webservers in one JVM from IntelliJ)

 * Mac: run the "Mac Only: Run Network" run configuration
 * Windows: run the "Windows: Run Network" JUnit test run configuration

 This will start the Barclays clients, dealers, CCP and the BNO.
-It will also set up the memberships in the business network and place all the Barclays trades on the ledger.
+It will also set up the memberships in the business network and writing all the trades described in DerivHack Use-Case One to the ledger.

 If you do not wish to place all the Barclays trades on the ledger, comment out the call to `feedInTradesFromDirectoryAndConfirmAssertions` in